ssuriyapriya/Suriyapriya-s-Data-Viz-Portfolio/final-project-part-one.md

 Building Individual Visualizations: Next, I will create the primary data visualizations in individual worksheets.
 For example, I will build a line chart to analyze the trend of Average Length of Stay (LoS) over time (e.g., month-by-month).
 Similarly, the bar chart comparing LoS by diagnosis and the donut chart for no-shows will each be built in their own dedicated worksheets.

 Assembling the Dashboard: Once all the individual worksheet components (KPI cards and charts) are complete, I will arrange them into a single, cohesive dashboard.
-The layout will be intentionally designed to guide the viewer's eye logically through the data—from the high-level KPIs at the top to the more detailed charts below.
+The layout will be intentionally designed to guide the viewer's eye logically through the data, from the high-level KPIs at the top to the more detailed charts below.
 I will enable dynamic filtering, allowing a user to click on a diagnosis in one chart and see all other charts on the dashboard update in real-time.

 ## References